 What types of loans and debt can be taken out jointly?

-There are several different types of loans and debt that can be taken out jointly, including:
+Several different types of loans and debt that can be taken out jointly, including:

-- Secured loans – such as a mortgage
+- secured loans – such as a mortgage

 Joint and several liability explained